Nuitka/Nuitka/README.txt

 not see much value, all you need to do is to define the variable before the exec to make it work.

 generators have no throw() method.
-Would require them to not be callable iterators simply, but a type of their own.
 Not used by anything but contextlib yet.
+Will work in the future.

 eval does not default to globals()/locals() when None is provided

-sys.exc_info() seems to return None, None, None in exception handler which it probably should not.
-May need some special treatment to get at current exception instead.
+sys.exc_info() works mostly as expected, but doesn't stack, do exceptions when handling exceptions are not preserved to this function.

 threading can block it seems